Memphis College of Art announces that it will close

 Memphis College of Art, after 81 years, will end operations.

-The Memphis College of Art announced Tuesday that it will no longer admit new students and that it will shut down operations.
+The Memphis College of Art announced Tuesday that it will no longer admit new students and will shut down operations.

 The announcement cited "declining enrollment, overwhelming real estate debt and no viable long-term plan for financial sustainability."